A FEW WORDS ABOUT DOUG . . .

 In June, I met with Redmond Reporter Staff Writer Mary Stephens Decker for an interview ~ our second in four years.
 We spent a couple hours at Redmond's Soul Food Bistro ~ the first hour catching up as the last couple of years which had brought lots of changes to both of our lives.

 The second hour, I shared the story of how I became involved with the market several seasons before, as well as the many friends and clients I made ~ and much more.
-This interview included the story of the couple visiting from Scotland who wanted 250 Christmas cards (in three days!) of my art of "Decorating the Bridge on #18 at the Old Course" ~ a painting inspired by a trip to play British Open Courses with Doug and his pals, Brent Orrico and Ric (Bubba) Metzger in 2002.
+This interview included the story of the couple visiting from Scotland who wanted 250 Christmas cards (in three days!) of my art of "DECORATING THE BRIDGE ON #18 ON THE OLD COURSE" ~ art inspired by a trip to play British Open Courses with Doug and his pals, Brent Orrico and Ric (Bubba) Metzger in 2002.
+See it on the MORE PAINTINGS page.

 Mary wrote a glowing full-page piece with my photo and the image of my poster (left).
-Click on Redmond Reporter II pdf or the poster (left) to read "'Meeting at the Market' ~ Local Artist Spotlight upcoming Saturday Market in Promotional Poster."
+Click on Redmond Reporter II pdf or the poster (left) to read "Meeting at The Market • Local Artist Spotlight for Upcoming Saturday Market with Her Art on Promotional Poster."

 This glossy magazine celebrated ever burgeoning Bellevue and other Eastside communities (east of Seattle and Lake Washington) in the 425 area code region.
 To read the article, meet the artists, and see the collection of Christmas-themed artwork, click on the image (left) or on 425 Magazine pdf.

-"The Happy Holiday House" portrayed the Queen Anne--style Harmon House in the heart of the Snohomish Historic District.
+"THE HAPPY HOLIDAY HOUSE" portrayed the Queen Anne Harmon House in the heart of the Snohomish Historic District.
 Read about it in the Snohomish Collection pdf.

 A short 30-minute drive north of Redmond, this community is filled with restored Victorians, Foursqaures, Craftsmans, and bungalows built in the late 1800s and early 1900s.
 This "getaway" destination includes B&Bs, cafes, and over a dozen beautifully stocked antique shops ~ especially during the Holidays.